 Cameron Woods Bridges

-Boy Scout Eagle candidate Casey Pratt and his crew are building two replacement bridges.
-Expected completion spring 2020.
+Boy Scout Eagle candidate Casey Pratt and his crew have built two replacement bridges.

 Peloquin Woods Trail Extension

-HALT members building ½-mile extension to existing trail, completing a loop.
-Expected completion summer 2020.
+HALT members built a ½-mile extension to existing trail, completing a ¾-mile loop.

 Fruit Street Trail Clearing